xulihang/camera-preview-component/README.md

 - Run `npm install camera-preview-component --save`
 - Add an import to the npm packages `import camera-preview-component;`
 - Then you can use the element anywhere in your template, JSX, html etc

+## FAQ

+How to specify which camera to use?

+1. Use the `desiredCamera` prop.
+If one of the camera's name contains it, then it will be used.
+You can get the devices list using the `getAllCameras` method.
+2. Use the `facingMode` prop.
+Set it to `environment` to use the back camera.
+Set it to `user` to use the front camera.
+Please note that this is not supported on Desktop.

+You can use the two props together.